joelmasters/SocialProton/README.md

 * When you greet someone, you are acknowledging their existing and welcoming them into your world - "Who is this man?"
 * Building communities, IndieHackers podcast #092 - "The Business of Bringing People Together"
 * We cannot consume our way to community.
 We need an ongoing engagement - "The secret to creating the beloved community: Doug Shipman at TEDxAtlanta" YouTube
+    * Respect for "otherness"
+    * Listen with your heart
+    * Have flexibility of behavior (joining in their customs)
+    * Tolerance for ambiguity
+    * Overcome the fear of accidental offense
+* Everybody wants a cheerleader in their corner - "Creating A Community And Finding Purpose: Stephen Jon Thompson" YouTube